Heroin Information, Brief Description

 How Is Heroin Consumed?

 With the shift in heroin abuse patterns comes an even more diverse group of users.
 Older users (over 30) continue to be one of the largest user groups in most national data.
-However, several sources indicate an increase in new, young users across the country who are being lured by inexpensive, high-purity heroin that can be sniffed or smoked instead of injected.
+However, an increase in new, young users across the country who are being lured by inexpensive, high-purity heroin that can be sniffed or smoked instead of injected.
 Heroin has also been appearing in more affluent communities.

 Soon after injection (or inhalation), heroin crosses the blood-brain barrier.
 In the brain, heroin is converted to morphine and binds rapidly to opioid receptors.
 Abusers typically report feeling a surge of pleasurable sensation, a “rush.”
 The intensity of the rush is a function of how much drug is taken and how rapidly the drug enters the brain and binds to the natural opioid receptors.
 Heroin is particularly addictive because it enters the brain so rapidly.
 With heroin, the rush is usually accompanied by a warm flushing of the skin, dry mouth, and a heavy feeling in the extremities, which may be accompanied by nausea, vomiting, and severe itching.